 Ingrid Anne - fine artist, musician Julie Cusack - fine artist Monica Dunne - mixed-media artist Vicki O'Donoghue - fine artist Dan Schreiner - composer, musician, visual artist Jennie Grangel- visual artist Eoin Coffey- spoken word artist, musician Tia Vellani - visual artist, musician, scientist

 To kick off the project, Dan Schreiner wrote a piece of music with the awareness that it was going to be interpreted visually.
 It is a lyrical 4-minute piano solo called Espresso Shot(we had chosen the unifying concept of "coffee" for this part of the project).
 On the suggested date of Sept.
 21, 2018, Dan uploaded to SoundCloud a live recording of Espresso Shot with himself on piano.

 Subsequently, the visual artists each created, in private, a painting inspired by Dan's piece.
 We were to focus on a few elements of Espresso Shot that spoke to us to create a piece of visual art, knowing that someone would be writing music from it.
 I was explicit in saying that it wasn't meant to be graphic notation as such; we were not meant to try and represent the music so that someone could play it, but simply with the awareness that someone would be playing it.
-The first unveiling took place on Hallowe'en, 2018, and more will occur in the months ahead.
+The first unveiling took place on Hallowe'en, 2018.

 Interpretive paintings by Monica Dunne, Vicki O'Donoghue, Ingrid Anne, Tia Vellani and Jennie Grangel based on Dan Schreiner's piano piece, Espresso Shot.